Tell us a bit about yourself and what you do

 I wanted to be a doctor thinking it was a good fit but ended up studying biochemistry.
 I also wanted to be a lawyer but ended up going for information systems.
-My decisions on what I want to be ‘when I grow up’ has been as muddy and confusing.
+My decisions on what I want to be ‘when I grow up’ have been as muddy and confusing.
 But they have evolved over time, and continue to evolve.
 I think it’s more exciting to live my life without setting rigid expectations.
 My goal is to be happy, and at the moment; aerospace engineering and writing are my vehicles in the pursuit of happiness.

 What skills did you learn that contributed to your career success?

 I think communication is the biggest skill.
 I sucked at it and am still not best suited in it.
 But it’s a skill we sometimes underestimate its power.
 Working in the call center and speaking with people with different accents and demeanors changed my professional life.

 Another skill is time management.
 Being able to show up on time for work or for meetings.
 I was almost never late for anything and that alone opened more doors for me than most other skills.
 People respect and trust people who are always on time.
 Being on time shows people –especially in corporate America – that you value their time.
 And in turn, they can trust you to do the job in a timely fashion.